 This means that several estate agents act for you, but only the agent that sells your property is entitled to receive a commission.
 You'll pay a higher fee to go multi-agency - usually between 2% and 3.5%.
 Given that any estate agent worth their salt will list your property on portals like Rightmove, and being advertised several times in the same place can seem a little desperate, it's probably not worth paying the extra for this kind of contract.

-This is the period of time you have to wait between telling your estate agent that you want to terminate the contract and this happening.
+This is the period of time you have to wait between telling your estate agent that you want to terminate the contract and it happening.
 The notice period is often two weeks, but you'll also have to factor in the tie-in period (see below) if it still applies.

 With open-ended agreements the agent can claim commission if you sell to someone who they originally introduced to your property, even if months or years have passed since then.

 If this clause is in your contract, don’t sign it.
 It means you’ll still have to pay the agent for finding a buyer even if your situation changes and you have to withdraw from the sale.